hashgraph/hedera-improvement-proposal/HIP/hip-0000-add-software-version-to-event.md

 format until all nodes have upgraded.

 At the application layer, new code paths which key off the software version value can be created.
-The application developer will need to consider how to process events and transactions from different software versions and.
+The application developer will need to consider how to process events and transactions from different software versions.
 The same security practices against malicious nodes sending events would apply and the application developer would need to ensure they are not introducing bugs or attack vectors if the application receives events from older or future software versions.